FUEL TO USE

 - Guru Fan: close down the damper to the same setting as the smoke stack damper, depending on the desired cooking temp.
 Adjust the small slide damper to the same "open setting" as your smoke stack for your desired set point temp.

-- Flame Boss Fan: close down the ball valve to the same percentage as you set the top damper
+- Fireboard: close down the ball valve to the same percentage as you set the top damper

 - If you are using the ball valve to maintain your pit temp then you will want to close down the ball valve and smoke stack approximately 50 degrees of your desired set point.